TreeCityWes/VastSSHKeyPair/VastSSHKeyPair.md

     ```sh
     wsl --install
     ```
-    This command will enable the necessary optional features, download and install the latest Linux kernel, set WSL 2 as the default, and install a Ubuntu distribution.
+    This command will enable the necessary features, download and install the latest Linux kernel, set WSL 2 as the default, and install a Ubuntu distribution.
 If you prefer a different distribution or want to install it manually, you can skip this command and follow the next steps.

 - **Reboot Your Computer**: After the installation finishes, reboot your computer to complete the setup.